devcore24/ShardSeal/project.md

 2. Remove the Range GET fallback and require a seekable reader or return `501 Not Implemented`.
 3. Strengthen error handling for metadata consistency and log ignored errors appropriately.
 4. Document and enforce concurrency guarantees for "check-then-act" operations.
-This is a fantastic start to a complex project.
-Keep up the great work
 ## Future Work: Admin Control Plane, UI, and Monitoring

 This section captures planned control-plane capabilities (admin API/UI/CLI) and a practical monitoring strategy for production operations.